 - Treat Bags-2 per card

 - Happy Easter Cookie Card Tag-Click here to print.

 Begin by baking some oval or round chocolate sugar cookies and let them cool.

-Then, mix up some pink 15 second icing and you can find the recipe for half a batch of royal icing here.
-Depending on how many bunny nose cookies you you make you will probably have left over icing even if you use my half a batch recipe so you may want to make some DIY Sprinkles or you can make some royal icing transfers like these octopus or balloons.
-They are great to use on cookies, cupcake and cakes.
+Then, mix up some pink 15-second icing and you can find the recipe for half a batch of royal icing here.
+Depending on how many bunny nose cookies you make you will probably have leftover icing even if you use my half a batch recipe so you may want to make some DIY Sprinkles or you can make some royal icing transfers like this octopus or balloons.
+They are great to use on cookies, cupcakes, and cakes.
 Check out the RI Transfers tab to see ideas with free patterns.